 The second major type of harmonica in the market is the chromatic harmonica, used mostly by those who have a good grasp on the diatonic harmonica and professional harmonica players.
 Diatonic and chromatic harmonicas are by far the most popular Chromatic harmonicas have a button on their side which helps redirect air flow around the harmonica and apply it to a reed of your choice.

 If by any chance you do not want to use the side button, you will be able to play the altered diatonic major scale which your harmonica has.
 As a result of this feature, a player with a chromatic harmonica can play all 12 notes of the Wester scale.

 Users can purchase chromatic harmonicas with 12, 14, or 16 holes in them depending on the keys one wishes to cover.
 The most common choice for players is the key of C as it allows them to guide the more easily than with other keys.

-Many players also purchase a chromatic harmonica to assist them in doing solo tuning.
+Many players also purchase chromatic harmonicas in order to assist them in doing solo tuning.
 In this case, the 12-hole chromatic would have its lowest note at middle C, while the 16-hole chromatic would begin its notes with a lower octave.

 The third major type is the tremolo harmonica, which has the capacity to play two reeds at the same time.
 It is notable that the pitch of these reeds varies as one is sharper and the other is flat.
 Some often consider this effect to highlight the changes in the song’s pitch despite playing the same note all over again.
 Tremolo harmonicas tend to be popular in East Asia as part of their folk music compositions.